AwesomeYelim/easyPreparation/README.md

 ## 4. Info Size

-* If you want to change the pdf ratio, you can control the pdf size.
+* You can control the PDF size to change its ratio
+* however, this is determined entirely by the Figma size.

 ```
 # 16:9
   width : 323.33,
   height : 210.0
+  - mac always follow 16:10 ratio

 # A4 size
   width : 297.0,